How do I register with ALEKS Math Exam & Basic Writing Exam scores?

 DAY classes are reserved for On-Campus students, this includes Virtual Remote.
 Online students are not permitted to take DAY classes, even with approval from instructors.

-How do I register if I have missing transcripts or scores?
+How do I register if my transcripts or scores are still being processed?

 What is the policy on retaking a course?